sirfredrick/blog.sirfredrick.com/content/posts/learning-posix-shell.md

 draft: false
 ---

-Being new to the Linux (and for that matter BSD, other POSIX OS) scene I had never really gotten a chance to learn shell scripting.
+Being new to the Linux (and for that matter BSD/other POSIX OS) scene I had never really gotten a chance to learn shell scripting.
 I've been using Linux since summer 2020 and I've quickly understood the need for POSIX shell scripting.